kkrog/guessatronic/README.md

 ------------------
 Game Design Notes:
 The GUESSATRONIC robot is on your screen, threatening a randomly displayed imaginary creature.
 The only way to save the creature is to guess the word and defeat Guessatronic.
 A correct letter stops the robot from moving, but an incorrect guess moves it closer.
 If it captures the creature, the game ends.

 Easy Level: all words 4 letters or less, no timer, wrong guesses same as twice letters in word;

 Medium Level: words up to 6 letters, no timer, wrong guesses same as letters in word;

 Hard Level: words 4 to 6 letters, 1 minute timer; wrong guesses 3/4 of word length;

 Extreme Level: words 6-8 letters, 30 second timer; wrong guesses half of word length

 Music and sound effects obtained from https://www.zapsplat.com.

 Certain sound effects edited using NCH MixPad.

 All illustrations original work of Ren Krog.

+*Tried a method of playthrough where all guesses equal to 2x word length - actually pretty hard, so reverting to original strategy.